PinchToDebug/Clean-Clipboard-URL/README.md

-# Clean Clipboard URL og
+# Clean Clipboard URL
+A lightweight program that removes trackers from clipboard URLs.